DeM1-off/lumen_api/README.md

 ## Installation

-Just clone the project to anywhere in your computer.
+- Just clone the project to anywhere in your computer.
-Run ` composer install ` <br>
+-Run  composer install  <br>
-and ` php artisan migrate `
+- php artisan migrate
-php artisam db:seed
+- php artisam db:seed

 Now you are done.
 <br>